We believe a great education starts with a firm FOUNDATION.

 Memorisation Fun, FOUNDATIONS is a grammar-stage program for children age twelve and under and their parents.

-Parents and tutors use the Foundations Curriculum, which outlines a comprehensive core of grammar for history, science, English, Latin, geography, and math.
-Students will reencounter these facts later in the Challenge programs.
+Parents and tutors use the Foundations Curriculum, which outlines a comprehensive core of grammar for history, science, English, Latin, geography, and maths.
+Students will re-encounter these facts later in the Challenge programs.
 The Foundations Curriculum clearly leads parents through a classical education at home, week by week.

 In addition to the memory work, students also participate weekly in public speaking, science projects or experiments, and either an art or music activity, building a firm foundation for a rich education.